Hybrid Caravans Australia

 We all know the name Jayco, as they are big players in the caravan world.

-There are 3 different layouts of the Crosstrak hybrid caravan, 1 has bunks, and the other, a bathroom.
-The bathroom version below is the largest of the 3.
+There are 4 different layouts of the Crosstrak hybrid caravan, 1 has bunks, and 2 of them have a bathroom.
+The bathroom version below is the largest of the 4.

 Travel height: 2.58m